-Reflection coefficient vs Transmission coefficient
+Reflection coefficient and transmission coefficient formula,definition

 The Reflection coefficient measures amplitude of reflected wave versus